 Which rating system do you follow when buying sunscreen for your face?
 Please leave any comments or questions below, and I will be happy to discuss them with you.

 Walk down the Cosmetic isle in any large store and look at their range of Face Moisturizer and I would not blame you for being confused!
-The selection is enormous and the Pro’s and Con’s of each product equally confusing!
+The selection is enormous and the Pro’s and Con’s for each product equally confusing!
 Let us try to take the mystery out of moisturizers!

 Face Moisturizer – Why You Need One: